EventStore/documentation/CONTRIBUTING.md

 ## Importing documentation

-This repository contains documentation about Event Store and its client SDKs.
+This repository contains documentation about Kurrent and its client SDKs.
 The documentation for EventStoreDB, including its HTTP API, is imported from the respective repositories on build.
 To import the documentation manually, run:

 ```bash
 pnpm run import